-He was the genial man I thought him to be.
-He was the self taught linguist memorizing vocabulary in Greek, Latin and Hebrew in between the dark fords between street lamps on his way home.
-There is no doubt in my mind that Smythe was inspired by his boss and was himself an autodidact with Robson merely adding force to the trajectory of Smythe's home environment where John Benny was a teacher.
+He was the genial man I thought him to be, the self taught linguist who memorised vocabulary in Greek, Latin and Hebrew in the dark fords between street lamps on his way home.
+There is no doubt in my mind that Smythe was inspired by his employer and was himself an autodidact with Robson merely adding force to the trajectory of Smythe's home environment where John Benny was a teacher.
 There is a rumour that Robert's parents owned a bookshop on the strand.
 That would make sense too.

 From the 'Bookseller" of March 1st 1876.